gravitational/planet/README.md

 ## Start Planet

-Planet needs a site-specific configuration to run.
-Orbit allows users to specify configuration as key-value pairs and store it as another, _site-local_ package.
-This allows independent upgrades of packages and their configuration.
+Planet package is a pre-packaged Kubernetes.
+And needs a site-specific configuration to run. `Orbit` allows you to specify configuration as key-value pairs and store it as another, _site-local_ package.
+This enables upgrading

-Configure planet package (`planet-dev:0.0.35`) and store the output as a _local configuration package_ `planet-cfg:0.0.1`, so the packages are stored separately from their configuration.
+upgrades independently of their configuration (again, because configuration key/values are stored in another package).

+This means that `Planet` needs two packages to run: the main package and the configuration package, which you need to create and store locally before running.

+To create a configuratin package and store it locally as `planet-cfg:0.0.1`:

 ```bash
 orbit configure planet-dev:0.0.35 \